bishtanuj/Machine_Learning_Algorithms/Time Series Analysis/README.md

 - Variations in time series that occur themselves for the span of more than a year are called Cyclical Variations.
 - Such oscillatory movements of time series often have a duration of more than a year.
 One complete period of operation is called either a cycle or a 'Business Cycle'.
 - Cyclic Variations contain four phases and they are as follows:
 &emsp; 1.
-Prosperity
+Prosperity <br>
 &emsp; 2.
-Recession
+Recession <br>
 &emsp; 3.
-Depression
+Depression <br>
 &emsp; 4.
-Recovery
+Recovery <br>
+- It may be regular or non-periodic in nature.
+Usually, cyclical variations occur due to a combination of two or more economic forces and their interations.